Air Tahiti

-Air Tahiti is a French airline company which operates in French Polynesia, France.
-Its main hub is Faa'a International Airport.
-It is the largest private employer in French Polynesia.
+Air Tahiti is a French regional airline which operates in French Polynesia.
+Its main hub is Faaʼa International Airport.
+With 48 destinations, the airline is the largest private employer in French Polynesia.

 Company history

 Early seaplane operations

 The company was founded in July 1950 by Jean Arbelot and Marcel Lasserre, operating between Papeete, Raiatea, and Bora Bora using a 7-seater seaplane, a Grumman Widgeon J-4F.

 In 1951, the French Ministry for the Overseas purchased on behalf of the Territory a Grumman Mallard amphibian aircraft, which the airline was allowed to use.
-In May 1951 it inaugurated a fortnightly mail service between Papeete and Aitutaki in the Cook Islands, only for the first flight to be turned away due to concerns about Polio.
+In May 1951, it inaugurated a fortnightly mail service between Papeete and Aitutaki in the Cook Islands, only for the first flight to be turned away due to concerns about Polio.
 The route was discontinued in June 1952 when TEAL extended its service to Papeete.
 The airline temporarily ceased all operations in July 1952 after a crash injured its only pilot, but services resumed in April 1953 after an Australian pilot was recruited.
 Gradually, Air Tahiti spread its wings to all the islands of French Polynesia.
-In 1953 the first landing in the Gambier archipelago was achieved.
+In 1953, the first landing in the Gambier archipelago was achieved.
 In October 1953, the first flight to the Marquesas islands took place with a sea-landing at Taiohae / Nuku Hiva.

 RAI

-In July 1953 the Territory reallocated the Grumman Mallard to Régie Aérienne Interinsulaire (RAI, "interisland aviation board"), a subsidiary of Transports Aériens Intercontinentaux, which took over air transport in French Polynesia.
+In July 1953, the Territory reallocated the Grumman Mallard to Régie Aérienne Interinsulaire (RAI, "interisland aviation board"), a subsidiary of Transports Aériens Intercontinentaux, which took over air transport in French Polynesia.
 The Air Tahiti brand then disappeared.
 RAI acquired two Consolidated PBY Catalina seaplanes to expand links between the islands of French Polynesia.
 Originally operating in an orange livery, these aircraft later adopted green and blue.
 The network was expanded, and in 1955, the Austral archipelagos inaugurated seaplane service with the opening of routes to Tubuai and Raivavae.

-In 1958 RAI rebranded as the Réseau Aérien Interinsulaire (Inter-Island Aviation Network).
+In 1958, RAI rebranded as the Réseau Aérien Interinsulaire (Inter-Island Aviation Network).
 It continued to operate seaplanes, and expanded its network to include the Tuamotus.
 It also operated a Short Sandringham "Bermuda" flying boat connecting the main runway at Bora-Bora with Papeete.
 The construction of Papeete's Faa'a International Airport in 1960 was followed by a vast construction program of runways across French Polynesia, and RAI's fleet shifted away from seaplanes towards conventional aircraft.